Writing

 Preface

 We have been influenced by the technology giants of my generation, generation Jones: Steve Jobs of Apple and Pixar, Bill Gates of Microsoft, Jeff Bezos of Amazon, and Reed Hastings of Netflix.
 I used IBM’s first personal computer with Microsoft’s first Disk Operating System on my first consulting job.
 Now, I work on an Apple laptop.
 I research and buy products on Amazon’s website.
 I watch Netflix.
-I fixed my Tesla’s high voltage logic unit by watching YouTube videos.
+I fixed my Tesla car’s high voltage logic unit by watching YouTube videos.
 When the internet started to become popular, I used the first commercial web browser, Netscape, which morphed into Firefox and Google Chrome.
 The Netscape support team asked me to come work in California.
 I did.

 J.K.
 Rowling is a generation Jones writer.
 At each book release there were lineups at worldwide midnight bookstore events.
 Other gen Jones greats: Princess Diana, Michelle and Barack Obama.
 Generation Jones in the movies: Keanu Reeves, Mike Myers, Michael J. Fox, Jim Carrey, Tom Hanks, Tom Cruise, Whoopi Goldberg, Michelle Yeoh, and Peter Jackson.
 In sports: Michael Jordan, Wayne Gretzky, and Garry Kasparov the world chess champion who played against the IBM supercomputer Deep Blue.